3.8 Provisions and contingencies

 Provision for current tax is made based on reasonable estimate of taxable income computed as per the prevailing Income tax laws.
 The amount of such provision is based on various factors including interpretation of tax regulations, changes in tax laws, acceptance of tax positions in the tax assessments etc.

 The Company is exposed to financial risks which include market risk, credit risk and liquidity risk.
-The Company's management oversees the management of these risks.
-The management provides assurance that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.
+The Company’s management oversees the management of these risks.
+The Company’s financial risk management activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company’s policies and risk objectives.

 a.
 Market Risk